Pipit Restaurant, Pottsville, New South Wales © Sabine Bannard

 7 Restaurants Worth Travelling For According to Top Aussie Food Critics

 Hungry for memorable dining experiences?
-Follow the personal reccomendations of these national food gurus to discover regional Australia's unmissable gourmet gems.
+Follow the personal recommendations of these national food gurus to discover regional Australia's unmissable gourmet gems.

 While there’s a roll call of stellar restaurants in our capital cities, if you’re keen to experience great food matched by bucolic country or sea views, along with hearty hospitality, hit the road.
 From Southeast Asian flavours by the seaside to a country Victorian restaurant where the produce travels just metres to your plate, these restaurants are well worth the journey, according to Australia’s top tastemakers.